hyparxis/cvxpy-sos2/README.md

 # cvxpy-sos2
-An implementation of the Special Ordered Set of Type 2 constraint in pure cvxpy
+An implementation of the Special Ordered Set of Type 2 (SOS2) mixed integer constraint as described in the paper _[Modeling disjunctive constraints with a logarithmic number of binary variables and constraints](https://juan-pablo-vielma.github.io/publications/Modeling-Disjunctive-Constraints-FULL.pdf)_.
+SOS2 constraints are often used to model piecewise linear approximations to nonlinear constraints.
+Most mixed integer solvers provide their own way of adding SOS2 constraints which are probably more efficient but this code provides a solver agnostic way of specifying the constraint through cvxpy that's still reasonably efficient (only adds log2(n) binary variables and constraints).
+I also couldn't find any existing straight-forward open source implementations of this method so hopefully this will help someone in the future who's interested in seeing a simple implementation.